alabiibrahim/Real_Time_Fraud_Detection_System/README.md

 **Graph, ML ring detection (Step 3):**

 Developed a graph based fraud detection layer that analyses the relationship between accounts and not just individual transactions.
+It build netwroks where accounts are node and transactions are edges.

 ## Methodology